top of page

 SAFETY SERVICES

 Genoa Twp has a top-rated fire/EMS department and is the only township in Delaware County with its own police force.
 While public support was strong in the past, the defeat of the fire/EMS levy in November signals a shift in the public's attitude.
 Our safety personnel risk their lives and deserve our support but, the changing tax environment means we must rethink our funding and spending.
+We can't keep ignoring the reality - property taxes are high and people are concerned.

 I will work with our departments to ensure safety services remain effective and efficient